-A limited liability company can be started by one or more individuals.
-When starting a limited liability company, you must have at least SEK 50,000 in share capital.
+A limited company can be started by one or more individuals or legal entities.
+When starting a limited company, you must have at least SEK 50,000 in share capital.

 The page was last modified:

 Personal responsibility for the company's debts is in principle limited to the share capital.

 A limited company is represented by a board and in certain cases by a managing director (MD).
 If you are also a board member or managing director, you may have some personal liability for the association's unpaid taxes and contributions.